Natural Stone Overview

-Honed & Riven Sandstone, amongst the most porous of natural stones, is in our external range but can also be appliaed internally.
+Honed & Riven Sandstone are amongst the most porous of natural stones in our external range but can also be installed internally.

 Polished Limestone, Marble & Travertine and Honed Slate

-These stones have lower porosity levels and will not absorb as much sealant as other finishes absorb.
-So that, they only necessitate a penetrating surface seal of Fila MP/90, 1 coat needs to be applied before the grouting happens.
+These stones have lower porosity levels and will not absorb as much sealant as other finishes.

 Flamed & Brushed Granite

-These products have an extremely coarse surface texture because of the nature of the finish and they are generally made from a geologically diverse range of materials.
-They can be sealed with 1 or 2 coats of Fila MP/90, Fila Fob or Fila W68 according to the location of the feature wall and the material type.
-As an alternative, Fila MP/90 Eco Xtreme is a sealant, which is water-based and suitable for different types of stones and surface finishes.
-However it should be noted that the application method will change according to the material being sealed.
+These products have an extremely coarse surface texture because of the nature of the stone.
+They are generally made from a geologically diverse range of materials.
+They can be sealed with 1 or 2 coats (porosity dependent) of LTP Mattstone, Mattstone H20 or Colour Intensifier and Stainblock.

 Crackle Glaze Gloss Tiles & Zenon Gloss

-For most of the parts, the main maintenance regime demanded for a stone or porcelain floor is regular sweeping and vacuuming.
+A key part issue is not to use abrasive household detergents, as this will gradually breakdown the sealer.
+For most of the part, the main maintenance regime for a stone or porcelain floor is regular sweeping and vacuuming.

 Stains, marks, incorrectly applied impregnators or sealants all have antidotes.
 If that is your case, please feel free to contact us for the best advice.
 It is advised that before using any sealing, cleaning, maintenance or restoration product on stone or porcelain, testing them on a small inconspicuous area may help to get the best results as the minor results can be viewed on the testing area first.
 You can refer to the Ancillary Product Price List or one of our branches for more information.

-All our ancillary products has been widely researched over the years to have their best compatibility and performance with our stones.
-All of our suppliers are considered as the leaders in their own field/area.
-Additionally, prices are checked to make sure they are competitive in the market and we are glad to state that there is no obligation quotation for aforementioned products alongside your stone.
-Where alternative products are being used, please make sure checking their compatibility with the suppliers or manufacturers before any application.
-All stones photographed for this website, printed media and displayed in our showrooms have been finished with suitable ancillary products advised by ourselves.
-If you have any special considerations or needs for your project, please feel free to contact us and we can fill you in with the correct advice and products for the situation.
+All our ancillary products have been widely researched over the years to make sure of their compatibility and performance with our stones.
+All our suppliers are considered specialists in their own field/area.
+Additionally, prices are checked to make sure they are competitively priced in the market and we are glad to state that there is no obligation quotation for aforementioned products alongside your stone.
+Where alternative products are being used, please make sure to check their compatibility with the suppliers or manufacturers before any application.
+All stones photographed for this website, printed media and displayed in our showrooms have been finished with the ancillary products advised by ourselves.
+If you have any special considerations or needs for your project, please feel free to contact us and we can advise you with the correct advice and products for the situation.